A scene from Hippies

 The man glared back again.
 “What did you say, freak?”

-Tex twisted the tip of his handlebar mustache and spoke with a slow-motion drawl for maximum impact.
+Tex twisted the tip of his handlebar mustache as if he were thinking hard, and then spoke with a slow-motion drawl for maximum impact.

 “I said that’s why you’re so motherfucking uptight.”